 This eye piece is like wearing 1 half of those red and blue 3D glasses.
 It makes things look weird.

 Definitely was out of time (and sleep) by this point.
 This was a difficult piece to shape and I just had to go with what I could make in the time I had left.
 It is an approximation of the shoulder cup design using garage mat EVA for the outside, camp mat EVA for the inner part, and some 2mm craft foam to cover up the slits.
 Heat sealed then sprayed with rubber paint (no primer).
 I used velcro to attach this to the shoulder flap and upper arm piece.

 This is mostly 2 layers of camp mat foam glued together, with some craft foam for the accents.
 I had to go with a “good enough” result here.
 The gun isn’t quite as accurate or contoured as I wanted, but I didn’t have time for more detail (or even the slogan).

 I would have bought black camp tiles but they weren’t in stock at the time.
-Whenever this gun got knocked about it would reveal the blue underneath, despite the grey primer, and silver paint as the undercoat.
+Whenever this gun got knocked about (it was a magnet for people at cons) it would reveal the blue underneath, despite the grey primer, and silver paint as the undercoat.
 I just carried a silver paint pen in my pocket for touch ups – this worked to make the guns look more weathered anyway.
 In retrospect I would have used black foam, then primer, silver, matt clearcoat, coloured overcoats, your choice of weathering followed by another matt clearcoat to seal it all in.